wrjodjana/obsidian-vault/research/next things.md

 completed
 - created a highway graph
-- still trying to figure out how to restructure the graph neural network to be used for
+- still trying to figure out how to restructure the graph neural network to be used for all possible scenarios
+-